blackboxaudio/nectar/README.md

 > A JUCE-y module for building web-based plugin GUIs 🍯

+## Overview

+This library is a wrapper around the [JUCE javascript code](https://github.com/juce-framework/JUCE/tree/master/modules/juce_gui_extra/native/javascript) that is used for building WebView-based GUIs.

+It adds quickly generated TypeScript declaration files so that the JUCE functionality can be used in a TypeScript-based project.

 ## Usage

 As a prerequisite, make sure you have an `.npmrc` file configured with the correct access tokens for NPM.